 7. Some Princess Cruise ships offer Movies Under the Stars each night on a huge screen.
 Padding, removable pillows, and blankets convert the lounge chairs.
 Popcorn is provided.

 8. Each ship has decks offering outdoor access to the bow and stern.
 On the Island Princess, decks 10 and 11 were optimal for watching the ship enter the Panama Canal, while deck 8 at the stern was the perfect spot as we left Cabo San Lucas.
-To access these outdoor decks, we passed through an unlabelled doors at the end of the hallway.
+To access these outdoor decks, we passed through an unlabelled door at the end of the hallway.

 11. Onboard laundry uses tokens obtained by swiping your passenger card.